blukaniro/rootmeasure/README.md

 Tajima, Ryosuke and Kato, Yoichiro.
 2011.
 Comparison of threshold algorithms for automatic image processing of rice roots using freeware ImageJ.
 Field Crops Research.
 121: 460-463.

 Tajima, Ryosuke and Kato, Yoichiro.
 2013.
 A Quick Method to Estimate Root Length Distribution in Diameter Classes by Using Freeware ImageJ.
-Plant Production.
-Science.
+Plant Production Science.
 16: 9-11.

 # Licence
 https://github.com/blukaniro/rootmeasure/blob/master/LICENSE